Last Updated on 04/21/22 by Rose Palmer

 My quilt was inspired by the striped patterns of the blankets and carpets that the Bedouin people make as well as by the colors of a desert sunset.
 I photographed the quilt in the Wadi Rum desert of Laurance of Arabia fame, among other places.

 “Not your Grandfather’s Herringbone” – London, England

 London is one of my favorite cities to visit and fortunately it is often a layover stop on the way to other destinations in Europe.
 Any season throughout there year, I have always found something fun and interesting to do in London, especially in December when London is decked out for the holiday season.

-This herringbone quilt pattern seemed appropriate for London, but I wanted to update it a little bit.
+This herringbone quilt pattern seemed appropriate for a United Kingdom inspired quilt, but I wanted to update it a little bit.
 Inspired by the brightly colored houses in the Notting Hill area of London, I used a rainbow collection of solids set against a light gray background.
 (Grey for the usual grey London skies).
 I also used some of the leftover fabric on the back as well to make it more interesting.
 Of course, I had to photograph the quilt in Notting Hill.